 Introduction to Statistics (STAT 222)

 This course is a General Education requirement.
-Students should be ready for this course once they have satisfied the General Education requirement in Algebra (see above).
+Students should be ready for this course once they have satisfied the General Education requirement in Algebra (see above) and completed ENGL 101.

 College English (ENGL 101 and 102)

 These courses are required of all students seeking a Bachelor's degree.
 Students with an ACT English score of 19 and above (or SAT Verbal score of at least 470) are eligible for English 101.
 Students who successfully complete 101 (with a grade of C- or better) are then eligible for 102.
 NOTE: WebAdvisor will not allow students to register for ENGL 101 who do not have a qualifying test score unless permission is granted by the English Department.